 Eat: Four miles south on M-22, toast a Lake Michigan view while enjoying the locally focused and stunning al fresco dining at Arcadia Bluffs Golf Course (231.889.3001, arcadiabluffs.com).
 Stay: Arcadia House Bed and Breakfast rooms start at $109, leaving extra for an in-house massage followed by a garden Jacuzzi (231.889.4394, thearcadiahouse.com).

 Eat: The Apache Trout Grill serves you this view and great food (231.947.7079).
-Stay: The Holiday Inn West Bay (231.947.3700, tcwestbay.com) also lets you step out the door and head out for a sail.
+Stay: The Holiday Inn West Bay (231.947.1494, tcwestbay. com) also lets you step out the door and head out for a sail.
 The catamaran Nauti-Cat docks here for its affordable day cruises and offers options for the party crowd and younger set.
 Opt for the kids cruise to Hula Hoop on board.(231.947.1730, nauti-cat.com).

 Cliffs of soft sand seem to pour into the deep blue depths of Lake Michigan all along the Sleeping Bear Dunes National Lakeshore, evoking a gasp even from photographers well familiar with this spectacular landscape.
 Photographer Mark Lindsay finds creative relief in the solitude of nature, something he seeks during hundreds of hours exploring the park.
-Lindsay captured the image on the left from a bluff on Port Oneida, looking southwest to Sleeping Bear Point.
-He shot the image on the right along the shore of Good Harbor Bay.
+Lindsay captured this image from a bluff on Port Oneida, looking southwest to Sleeping Bear Point.

 Eat: Tiny Burdickville, near the southeast shore of Big Glen Lake offers elevated Euro fare at the French LaBécasse (231.334.3944) and Northern Italian Funistrada (231.334.3900).
 Also several options in Glen Arbor: burgers and whitefish at Art’s Tavern (231.334.3754) and Boone Docks (231.334.6444), Italian at Nonna’s (in The Homestead, 231.334.5150).
 Stay: The Glen Arbor Bed and Breakfast puts you at the heart of the village—walking distance to bookstores and paddling outfitters (231.334.6789, glenarborlodging.com).
 Or splurge on The Homestead for amenities like golf, spa and a lakeshore view (231.334.5100, thehomesteadresort.com).